-This tip helps keep it simple....just aim for variety!
+This tip really helps keep it simple...just aim for variety in your diet!
 When you look at your dinner plate, is there a variety of colors and textures?
 If so, you're doing great or are working in the right direction.
 I always try to have a protein, a carb, 1 or 2 vegetables.

 I also like to make bowls.
 For breakfast, lunch or dinner!
 This has been a great way for me to pack in a bunch of ingredients and nutrients.
-It takes the form of a loaded salad, a breakfast bowl, or others.
+It takes the form of a loaded salad, a fajita bowl, a breakfast bowl, or many others.

 I have my favorite vegetables, but I try to make sure I change up the rotation from time to time.
-For example, I don't often buy asparagus, but every few shopping trips I make sure to add it or another vegetable I haven't had in awhile.
-Chicken is by far my favorite protein, but I try to always have other options on hand so that I can shake it up.
+For example, I don't often buy asparagus, but every few shopping trips I make sure to add it or another veggie I haven't had in awhile.
+Chicken is by far my favorite protein to use, but I try to always have other options on hand so that I can shake it up.

--Think of or find recipes for the healthy, full of variety meals that you want to eat the next week or two and on your next grocery trip have a list of the ingredients you'll need to make that happen.
-Then you'll be good to go!
+Think of or find recipes for the healthy, full of variety, meals that you want to eat the next week or two and on your next grocery trip have a list of the ingredients that you'll need to make that happen.

--Make larger portions: I love love love to make a huge batch of rice or quinoa at the begining of the week and use it again and again.
-Its like meal prepping but just part of a meal so you have more leeway in your days.
-You can do this with other things too, like a giant salad that you use as a side for all of your dinners or if you have leftovers from a full meal to use again.
+Make larger portions of versatile things.
+I love love love to make a big batch of rice or quinoa at the beginning of the week and use it again and again.
+It is like meal prepping, ya, but it's just part of the meal so you're not stuck with anything.
+You'll still have some leeway.
+You can do this with other things too, like a giant salad that you use as a side for all of your dinners.

--Use the freezer!
+Use the freezer!
 Buy bulk of something, like chicken, and cut it into the sizes you'll need for meals.
-Divide it into freezer bags so you can pull one out per meal.
-Frozen meats last a long long time and you'll always have it prepped.
+Divide into freezer bags or containers so you can pull one out per meal.
+Frozen meat lasts a long long time so you'll always be prepared.

 Keeping track of your nutrition can be a game changer if you're just starting a nutrition journey or aren't exactly sure what makes you feel and perform your best yet.
 I took a blood test with Inside Tracker, to get to the bottom of what I was specifically missing from my diet and it was eye opening!
 I learned that I wasn't recovering well and made changes based on their suggestions.
 Of course, this isn't really a cheap option so it isn't for everyone.
 But, other more basic blood tests can tell you if you're missing iron, etc and you can start tracking your intake.